vikram1510/candidate-test-vikram/README.md

 the dashboard and one for the navigation.
 Both apps contain a component which allows a freelancer to change their availability.

-Your job is to introduce a performant, scaleable way to ensure the state is kept in sync between both components.
+Your job is to introduce a performant, scale-able way to ensure the state is kept in sync between both components.
 When a freelancer's availability is updated in one, it should be reflected in the other immediately.

-Think about:
+You should think about:

 - performance
 - having a repeatable pattern that we could use elsewhere and apply easily
-- only sharing the state you need to share

 **Improve the usability/design of the dashboard availability component**